Just1B/Kubernetes-Nginx-Ingress/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-go.svg)](https://forthebadge.com)

-We will deploy 2 pods an dispach traffic with the NGINX Ingress Controller for Kubernetes
+We will deploy 2 pods and dispach traffic with the NGINX Ingress Controller for Kubernetes

 Requirements